The Quad Fellowship

 On September 24, 2021, Quad partners Australia, India, Japan, and the United States announced the Quad Fellowship: a first-of-its-kind scholarship program designed to build ties among the next generation of scientists and technologists.
-Schmidt Futures, a philanthropic initiative, will operate and administer the fellowship program in consultation with a non-governmental taskforce, comprised of academic, foreign policy, and private sector leaders from each Quad country.
+Schmidt Futures, a philanthropic initiative, will operate and administer the fellowship program in consultation with a non-governmental taskforce, composed of academic, foreign policy, and private sector leaders from each Quad country.

 The answers to the world's hardest problems already exist inside the imaginations of the world's brightest minds.

 We are proud to join the four Quad leaders in welcoming the 2022 Quad Fellows.
 An exceptional cohort of 100 bright minds across the sciences, we are hopeful that this group’s work will one day drive innovative breakthroughs in STEM to benefit society for years to come.
 Learn more about the Quad Fellows and their work here.

 Each Quad Fellow will receive a one-time award of $50,000 which can be used for tuition, research, fees, books, room and board, and related academic expenses (e.g., registration fees, research-related travel).
 This award may be supplemented by other fellowships or grants.
 In addition, round-trip airfare to and from the United States is covered.

 All Quad Fellows are eligible to apply for separate demonstrated needs-based funding of up to $25,000 to cover costs related to completing graduate-level studies.

 In addition to financial support, Quad Fellows will have access to a variety of programming opportunities, as outlined below: